lydgate/bmndr/README.md

     16 1 "Nanook of the North"
     17 1 "Onibaba"

 Enter a datapoint by adding further arguments after the slug.
 The format is the same as beeminder the Beeminder emails except that quotes aren't necessary.
-Gives you back the server's response, pretty-printed.
+The script prints the server's response, pretty-printed.

     $ bmndr oto 1 Out of Africa
     {'canonical': '17 1 "Out of Africa"',